Initiatives to Address Climate Change

 ・Improvement of ESG ratings

-・Enhancing disclosure of climate change-related information such as TCFD
+・Enhancing disclosure of climate change-related information

 ・Conducting satisfaction surveys and make improvements according to survey